top of page

 Glute Bridges

-• Lie on your back and keep your feet flat, shoulder-width apart on the floor, with both knees bent.
-Keep the arms relaxed at the sides.
+• Lie on your back, feet flat, shoulder-width apart on the floor, with both knees bent.

 • Push into your heels and lift your hips - you should form a straight line from knees to shoulders.

-• Hold for a few seconds, slowly release and repeat 8-10 times.
+• Hold for a few seconds, slowly release, and repeat 8-10 times.

 Glute Bridges